Impacts Of Social Pressure

 Social pressure can impact how you live your life

-Social pressure typically encourages people to try to fit in with those around them.
+Social pressure encourages people to try to fit in with those around them.
 Sometimes fitting in may come naturally, but in other cases, a person may feel the need to change their views, choices, and outlooks to avoid being the odd one out.
-Sometimes, social pressure can encourage positive changes, but sometimes it can encourage negative and harmful behaviors.
+This innate inclination towards social conformity isn't just about immediate social comfort; it's deeply rooted in our evolutionary past

-Part of this evolutionary process may have resulted in our brains being hard-wired to respond to social pressure.
-One study that used brain scans found that social pressure and the responses it elicits seem to have measurable effects on the brain.
-It can therefore be possible that social pressure might potentially alter a person’s perception of reality in some way, since it can lead to detectable changes in the brain itself.
+In essence, our survival and success as a species have been significantly influenced by our ability to conform to the group expectations of our communities.
+Part of this evolutionary process may have resulted in our brains being hard-wired to respond to social pressure—one study, for instance, found that social pressure and the responses it elicits seem to have measurable effects on the brain

 Humans also tend to look at the groups we’re in for guidance about what to do and how to behave.
 In psychology, this is known as the “principle of social proof.”
 Social proof, which can also encompass things like popularity, can be thought of as subtle social pressure.
 When we make decisions based on social proof, we may assume that an activity or item must be good because a lot of people do the activity or like the item.